 What is a Hypoallergenic Dog?

 A hypoallergenic dog is a low-shedding dog breed that produces a low amount of allergens.
-So little, that it may not trigger allergic reactions in sensitive people.
+So little, that it may not trigger allergic reactions in allergy-sensitive people.

 They’re the ultimate solution for those that; 1) want to own dogs and 2) are sensitive to allergens produced by dogs.